archbardinexile/BGCL/_posts/season-2/2025-10-27-letter-from-elyse.md

 A letter from Elyse Trelawney to Guy Brush.

-> FTN Marley, Glasdowra.
+> FTN Marley, Gwerdowra.
 996, Inceptum 13th.
 >
 > Guy Brush.
 >